 How this site came about…

-A landscape that had once been green was turned brown.
-Brown everywhere: from the scraped-clean surface of the ground my new house sat on, to the top of my "Newport Brown"-painted siding, and rising from there to the tip of the brown roof.
+Pride of ownership in my very own home at first blinded me to the landscape that now surrounded it.
+Everything green and lush was gone, replaced with brown everywhere: from the scraped-clean surface of the ground to the top of my “Newport Brown”-painted siding, and rising from there to the tip of the brown-shingled roof.

-I was attuned to the status of habitat destruction on a grand scale -- agricultural encroachment in the Amazon Rainforest, logging in old growth forests, the draining of marshes and so forth -- but I saw myself as an insignificant new homeowner fulfilling my version of the American Dream.
-My house covered 1,900 square feet of land area, plus a garage, short driveway and short front walk.
-My entire lot measures about 11,000 square feet, which is less than a quarter-acre, only 1/5th the square footage of the White House, 1/4 the size of my local supermarket, and it would fit in just part of the grocery section of a nearby Walmart Superstore (seriously).
+Yet, I had eradicated my small part of all this without a second thought.
+I knew about environmentalists’ concerns regarding habitat destruction on a grand scale — agricultural encroachment in the Amazon Rainforest, logging in old growth forests, the draining of marshes, and so forth — but I saw myself as simply an insignificant new homeowner fulfilling my version of the American Dream.
+After all, my entire lot measures only 0.2 of an acre, which is only 1/5th the square footage of the White House, 1/4 the size of my local supermarket, and it would fit in just part of the grocery section of a nearby Walmart Superstore (seriously).
 My environmental footprint seemed so insignificant by comparison.

-All might have been forgiven as I set about making things right.
-But, As these things usually go, my little dot of cleared land didn't forever stand as a relatively harmless island in a broad sea of tall grasses.
-My house eventually became one of dozens of others soldiering side-by-side, locked in a grid of concrete and asphalt.
+My little dot of land didn’t remain a tiny island in a broad sea of natural habitat, of course.
+As these things go on the edges of a city, it slowly became enveloped by dozens of others soldiering side-by-side, locked in a grid of concrete and asphalt.
 This is my neighborhood.
-That lovely, vital pond got "tamed" by developers and is now ringed by dainty houses sitting neat and tidy on a flat plain of well-groomed, perfectly green turf grass.
-The woodland has been so thinned, sheared and cleared it now looks something like a sad collection of old, wood telephone poles topped by a little fluff of greenery.
+That lovely, vital pond got “tamed” by developers and is now ringed by tidy houses and a vast plain of flawless fescue lawns.
+Pesticides and insecticides are routinely applied to maintain perfection and animals simply can’t survive there.
+The woodland has been so thinned, sheared and cleared it now looks something like a sad stand of old, wood telephone poles topped by a little fluff of greenery.

-Whether you want to convert only a small section or the whole yard as a safe habitat for wildlife, you'll find the information you need on this site.
-I've maintained a backyard wildlife habitat for 25 years.
-If you're like me (and most people who come to this site are, or want to be) you'll be amazed at how much satisfaction you'll feel from knowing you're taking action to help wildlife (and the environment, too).
-Not to mention the pleasure of introducing yourself and your children to the animals who will live their lives as your neighbors in the welcoming haven you re-created especially for them.
+Whether you want to convert only a small area or an entire yard as a habitat for wildlife, you’ll find the information you need on this site, as well as in-depth information about some of the animals that will use it.
+If you’re like me (and most people who come to this site are, or want to be) you’ll be amazed at how much satisfaction you’ll feel from knowing you’re taking action.
+Not to mention the pleasure of introducing yourself and your children to the animals who will live their lives as your neighbors in the welcoming haven you created especially for them.
+Let your yard go au naturel!